 New York is very pretty and I feel better here than in Detroit, but in spite of this I am longing for Mexico…Yesterday we had snow for the first time…there will be nothing to do but dress in woolen underwear and put up with snow.
 I do not feel the cold so much because of my famous long skirts but sometimes I feel a cold draft that could not even be prevented by twenty skirts.
 I still run around like crazy and I am getting used to these old clothes.
 Meanwhile some of the gringa-women are imitating me and trying to dress a la Mexicana but the poor souls only look like cabbages and to tell you the naked truth they look absolutely impossible.
 That doesn’t mean that I look good in them either but still I get by (don’t laugh).”

-The painting above is a humorously critical painting about her time living in the US.
+Her painting My Dress Hangs There is a humorously critical painting about her time living in the US.

 November 16, 1989

 This is not seen as a victory, however.
 The grant money is revoked based on content in the catalogue, and the partially restored grant specifically will not fund the catalogue.
 This decision, leaves artists and others, like composer Leonard Bernstein who rejects a medal from the White House over this incident, feeling that the NEA is playing dirty.